Stacey Skoning, Ph.D.

 As a K-12 teacher, she taught in many environments including elementary, middle, and high schools.
 Dr. Skoning’s teaching experience began in segregated special educational settings before moving to a resource model and eventually an inclusive teaching model.
 In these settings, she taught students with Learning Disabilities, Emotional Disorders, Cognitive Disabilities, and Autism.

 Dr. Skoning’s current research focuses on developing new teaching methods and strategies that better support all students within the general education setting, whether they have disabilities or gifts and talents.
-She also is the editor of IN (Inclusion News).

 Date of First Employment at UW Oshkosh: September 2007

 Classes Typically Taught:

 - Children and Youth with Disabilities in General Education

 - Critical Analysis of Special Education Research and Literature

 - Field Report & Thesis in Special Education